-Alzheimer’s disease needs to be a national priority.
+Alzheimer’s disease is a public health crisis.
 Did you know:

 For more than 30 years, the Coalition’s seven chapters of the Alzheimer’s Association have offered in-person support in every county of New York, including:

-The Coalition partners with healthcare professionals, long-term care providers, community agencies and others to ensure New Yorkers receive the vital care and support that they and their caregivers deserve.
+The Coalition partners with healthcare professionals, long-term care providers, statewide agencies and others to ensure New Yorkers receive the vital care and support that they and their caregivers deserve.

-Through robust statewide advocacy and education, the Coalition advances public policy, provides and enhances care and support, and increases concern and awareness of Alzheimer’s disease and dementia.
+Through statewide advocacy and education, the Coalition increases concern and awareness of Alzheimer’s disease and other dementias.